What are the types of testicular cancer?

 Seminomas

 These usually develop between the ages of 30 and 50.
 They tend to grow slowly and respond very well to treatment.
-Men with a seminoma are at lower risk of cancer having spread at the time of diagnosis.
+Men with seminoma are at lower risk of cancer having spread at the time of diagnosis.

 Non-seminomas